A Comprehensive Guide to Optimizing Blog Posts for Search in 2024

 Performing a content audit is another, more in-depth option to help you determine if it's time to clean out old, outdated content that no longer serves your brand or your SEO strategy.

 Long-form or "ultimate guide" style content tends to rank higher in search results, so prioritizing the creation of longer, high-quality pieces of content is a good way to get your page ranking.

 4. Make your blog visible

 When putting time and effort into a content strategy, be sure to think about where this content is going to live.
-Is your blog clearly accessible whether someone lands on your homepage or a service page?
+Is your blog accessible whether someone lands on your homepage or a service page?

 Maximize your digital strategy with Perrill

 Blogging is an effective way to bring visitors to your site and share valuable content with your audience.
 And with these helpful tips, you'll be able to elevate your content to ensure you're reaching the right people at the right time with the right message.